viewdo/x-ui/packages/core/src/components/x-audio-music-load/readme.md

 # X-AUDIO-LOAD-MUSIC

 This component declares audio used within this [\<x-app-view-do\>](/components/x-app-view-do) route.
 The [\<x-audio-music-load\>](/components/x-audio-music-load) represents audio files and play behaviors.
-They are all sent to the global-audio player to pre-load or play when the route is active.
+They are sent to the audio player to pre-load or play when the route is active.
 The player manages them according to their settings.

 ## Usage